jianzhongqi/jianzhongqi.github.io/_pages/about.md

 **Address:** Level 3, Room 3325, Melbourne Connect (Building 290), The University of Melbourne, 700 Swanston Street, Parkville, VIC 3010

+`There is a Postdoctoral Research Fellow position opening in my group.
+Follow <a href='https://jobs.unimelb.edu.au/caw/en/job/919933?lApplicationSubSourceID='>this link</a> for further details and submitting your application.`

-`I am recruiting PhD students.
+`I am also recruiting PhD students.
 To apply, please email me your academic transcripts and CV (including English test results, GPA, and ranking if available).`

-`There is a Postdoctoral Research Fellow position opening in my group.
-Follow [this link](https://jobs.unimelb.edu.au/caw/en/job/919933?lApplicationSubSourceID=) for further details and submitting your application.`

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.